 To keep these mice out of your home, seal any open cracks, no matter how small.
 Keeping your lawns mowed and shrubbery trimmed, along with keeping your home neat will reduce the amount of protected places the mice can nest.
 Storing your food in plastic containers will keep the mice out of your cereals and oatmeal, as they won’t be able to gnaw through like they can with cardboard boxes.
 Traps can also be laid, but this should be done by professionals if your problem persists.

-Benefits of Professional Deer Mouse Pest Control
+What are the Benefits of Professional Deer Mouse Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a deer mouse problem.
 Finding and treating the deer mice can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the deer mouse infestation.